saisiddu/saisiddu.github.io/_pages/about.md

 I am a founder and organizer of ***[Scientific Computing Meetup](https://github.com/PuPPy-Python/Scientific_Computing)***.
 *Scientific Computing* is a *Special Interest Group* (SIG) of ***[Puget Sound Programming Python (PuPPy) meetup](https://www.meetup.com/PSPPython/)***.
-We invite speakers from diverse backgrounds to talk about their fun (or serious) projects.
+We invite speakers for our monthly meetings from diverse backgrounds to talk about their fun (or serious) projects.

 Apart from writing code and reading papers, I like playing badminton.
 I also enjoy hiking and biking.